"How To" Information

 Academic Planning Tools

-Students should also refer to Academic Checklists and Curriculum Guides, in conjunction with Academic Requirement Report to ensure accurate program planning.
-Academic Checklists and Curriculum Guides have been developed by the University based on the current catalog year and are unofficial tools for planning.
+Students should also refer to University's catalog for program requirements and curriculum guides in conjunction with Academic Requirement Report to ensure accurate program planning.
+This information has been developed by the University based on the current catalog year.
 Students should consult the Academic Requirements report in GullNet before and after registering for classes each semester to track academic progress.

 How to Declare or Change a Major or Minor